 What if I can't walk the entire 28km, is there transport available?

 This event is for everyone so you can start and finish wherever you like.
 When you register online you will need to nominate which of the seven Villages you would like to start at.
 For your convenience, event partner Transport for NSW is providing frequent free event buses to run in both directions around the course to transport you between Villages or back to your starting point.
-All you need to do is show your Event Passport.
-Check the event map inside your Event Passport for bus stop locations.
+All you need to do is show your Event Guide.
+Check the event map inside your Event Guide for bus stop locations.
 You can also stop at the closest Village and enquire at the Information Booth for local transport information.

 Where are the bus stops located?

 The free event bus service provided by Transport for NSW will run from Milsons Point in both a clockwise (c) and anti-clockwise (a) directions around the course, so look out for a bus stop on either side of the road.
-You can also check the event map inside your Event Passport for bus stop locations.
+You can also check the event map inside your Event Guide for bus stop locations.
 The first buses leave Milsons Point at 8.30am and the last buses leave at 4.30pm.
 Buses will run approximately every 20 minutes in the morning and every 15 minutes in the afternoon.

 - Milsons Point - Outside Milsons Point Village on Alfred St South outside Milsons Point Train Station